Sunday, January 04, 2009

 I think #3 on our list of Top 5 Under-Appreciated LifeNotes of 2008 will help you understand what might be going on--and to end it.
 "Dracula Days" was published in August, and maybe that's a busy enough time of year that this went comparatively unnoticed.
 And maybe it's because it was first published in May of 2007.
 Do-overs don't do well.

 Anyway, here's a chance to see if it's something that you're glad to see again.

 What does a good day look like to you?
 How does it feel?
 I love it when in my day I am filled with the Spirit, who sort of activates me when I'm around people.
 His zeal and love and hope for people become obvious to me, and it's a delight to see how He will get that across to them through me.
 I love days like that.

-Sometimes after a bunch of good days in row, days of Spirit-filled love and effectiveness around people, it can seem like someone pulled the plug on them and drained the life all away…slowly.
-The fun begins to slip, and the mundane, life-as-it-has-to-be takes its place.
-Pretty soon your days are all about going through the motions, while adding the proper amounts of postured zeal.
-But on those days you know you really don’t have it anymore.
-I don’t like those days.
+But sometimes after a bunch of good days in row it can seem like someone snuck behind me, pulled my plug and drained the life all away.
+The zeal, fun and anticipation slip out of the day, and are replaced by those rousing visitors, dreariness, tedium and dread.
+That's a lousy day, a day of going through the motions while adding the proper amounts of pretended zeal.
+I don't like those days.